voltive/amz_sp_api/lib/aplus-content-api-model/docs/AplusContentApi.md

 require 'aplus-content-api-model'

 api_instance = AmzSpApi::AplusContentApiModel::AplusContentApi.new
-marketplace_id = 'marketplace_id_example' # String | The identifier for the marketplace where the A+ Content is published. opts = {
+marketplace_id = 'marketplace_id_example' # String | The marketplace ID is the globally unique identifier of a marketplace.
+To find the ID for your marketplace, refer to [Marketplace IDs](https://developer-docs.amazon.com/sp-api/docs/marketplace-ids). opts = {
-  page_token: 'page_token_example' # String | A page token from the nextPageToken response element returned by your previous call to this operation. nextPageToken is returned when the results of a call exceed the page size.
-To get the next page of results, call the operation and include pageToken as the only parameter.
-Specifying pageToken with any other parameter will cause the request to fail.
-When no nextPageToken value is returned there are no more pages to return.
-A pageToken value is not usable across different operations.
+  page_token: 'page_token_example' # String | A token that you use to fetch a specific page when there are multiple pages of results.
 }

 begin